VWO Testing

 Reviews provided by customers on the product pages are known to increase conversions highly.
 According to the eMarketer report, consumer reviews are significantly more trusted (nearly 12 times more) than descriptions that come from manufacturers.

-A lot of negative product reviews can deter the potential buyers from your website.
-And if you closely examine a considerable number of these could be invalid, incorrect or simply mal-intentioned.
+A lot of negative product reviews can deter potential buyers from your website.
+And if you closely examine a considerable number of these could be invalid, incorrect, or simply mal-intentioned.
 The best way to deal with those is to delete them.
 However, make sure you don’t tamper with a genuine customer’s response while doing so.

-Amazon also offers a myriad of incentives to their top reviewers, like freebies, early access and more, encouraging others to do the same.
+Amazon also offers a myriad of incentives to their top reviewers, like freebies, early access, and more, encouraging others to do the same.

 Amazon Review on Product Page